 The port of Olbia lies in a bay that extends deep into the land and is surrounded by hills and mountains.
 Arriving by ship is impressive.

-The Costa Fortuna was a bit late.
-We only dock 30 minutes after the planned arrival.
+The Costa Fortuna has been a little late.
+We do not dock until 30 minutes after the planned arrival.
 Since no clear announcements are made, the stairwells and the areas in front of the elevators are full of people.
 There is quite a mess when leaving the ship.

 Shore excursion to La Maddalena